 For businesses looking to get their offices cleaned during the coronavirus pandemic, having professional services and proper supplies may pose challenges.
 Many pro cleaners, who have industrial-level disinfectants and sanitizers, are closed.
 Most stores have shortages of cleaning supplies.
-We found a company offering touch point cleaning services in San Diego, Irvine, Philadelphia, and Los Angeles, CA. The company is LHI Services and we found them on Google for office coronavirus disinfectant in San Diego.
-We contacted them to clean our offices to keep everyone safe!
+We found a company offering touch point cleaning services in San Diego, Irvine, Philadelphia, and Los Angeles, CA.

 If your office is on lockdown or limiting traffic, now is the opportunity you may never have again to deep-clean.
 Cleaners might get the job done quicker, however, you can efficiently and quickly get the job done if you tackle it on your own or in rotations with a small personal team.
 Everyone should buy or improvise protective gear whether you use professional services, yourself, or a few employees.

 Professional Services Are Available

 Many businesses are still open but have changed how they operate.
 In most cases, phone and website bookings have replaced walk-ins and in-person appointments.
 Check well-reviewed cleaning service websites to find out if they are operational.

 Due to limited supplies, most solutions can be diluted, and soap with hot water can suffice.
 Wash gloves or protective gear in hot water to conserve resources and avoid running out.

 More hand-washing is ineffective if devices and small things remain full of germs.
 Disinfection should start with small, constantly used surfaces.
 Some of these surfaces include: